U-Shift/SiteSelection/README.md

 ## Sources

-The SIteSelection package is based in Portuguese open datasets, such as census and GTFS data.
+The SiteSelection package is based in Portuguese open datasets, such as census and GTFS data.

 Although it is easy to run for any location in Portugal, you may adapt